Louisville Estate Planning Lawyer

 Provide for incapacity

-Estate planning helps you authorize your loved ones to act for you if unable to manage your affairs due to ill health or incapacity.
-While you may think you do not need a document to authorize this, the truth is that the process is not automatic.
-Ordinarily, in order for them to be able to do this, they would have to petition a court to declare you legally incompetent.
-This process is often lengthy, costly and quite avoidable.
+Estate planning helps you authorize your loved ones to act for you if you are unable to manage your affairs due to ill health or incapacity.
+While you may think you do not need a document to authorize this step, the truth is that the process is not automatic.
+Ordinarily, in order for your loved ones to do this, they would have to petition a court to declare you legally incompetent.
+This process is often lengthy, costly, and quite avoidable.
 Estate planning allows you to plan for this event.

-In the event of death, the will you leave will pass through probate court in an expensive and time-consuming process which is also open to the public.
+In the event of death without an estate plan, the will you leave will pass through probate court in an expensive and time-consuming process that is also open to the public.
 Every asset that makes up your estate will have to be declared, and this information will be available in public records.

 Also, the probate court dictates the process until all matters about your estate are settled and all assets distributed.
 This can put your surviving family in the tenuous position of not having immediate access to funds to pay for expenses while your estate is being settled.